hanzotrip7/hanzotrip7.github.io/c2_how-to.md

 tailscale ip -4
 ```

-Keep the resulting `100.x.x.x` address for operator-to-operator or infrastructure connectivity only.
+Use the resulting `100.x.x.x` address only for connectivity among your own operator and infrastructure systems.

 ---